Advanced Searches

 Neighboring Words

-The includes neighboring words criterion can be used to find multiple words occurring in proximity to each other.
-You can either use single words, quoted strings, or wildcards, for example:
+The includes neighboring words criterion can be used to find multiple words that occur near each other.
+You can use either single words, quoted strings, or wildcards, for example:

 Dates

-There are two very different ways to search for files that were created, or modified, in a given date range: categorizing, and filtering.
+There are two very different ways to search for files created, or modified, in a given date range: categorizing, and filtering.

 Categorizing by Date

-FoxTrot uses some predefined date ranges, like yesterday, this month, two years ago etc. All found documents are categorized according to these ranges, and a histogram chart shows how they are distributed.
-The height of each bar shows how many documents are found in this date range, and the saturation of the color of the bar shows the average relevance of these documents.
-Note that some documents may belong to multiple ranges: 6 months ago may overlap with last year.
-You may select one, or multiple predefined ranges in the chart.
+FoxTrot uses some predefined date ranges, such as yesterday, this month, two years ago etc. All documents found are categorized according to these ranges, and a histogram chart shows how they are distributed.
+The height of each bar indicates how many documents were found in that date range, and the saturation of the bar’s color indicates the average relevance of those documents.
+Note that some documents may belong to more than one range: 6 months ago may overlap with last year.
+You may select one or more predefined ranges in the chart.
 Use the contextual menu to toggle between modification and creation dates, and to choose the graph's vertical scale.

 Filtering by Date

-For more precise date searching, use then filter by date.
+For a more precise date search, use then filter by date.
 You can then search for any arbitrary date range, either relative (e.g. less than 5 weeks ago) or absolute (e.g. after January 24, 2020).

 Searching for Dates as Regular Expressions

-In addition, you may also use the regular expression1 engine to search for some date strings inside document contents, or file names.
+In addition, you may also use the regular expression1 engine to search for some date strings within document contents, or file names.
 For example:

 Partial Words, Case, Accents, Punctuation and Special Characters

-By default, FoxTrot only searches for whole words (i.e. whole strings of consecutive alphabetical and numerical characters) matching the words in your query.
-It ignores case and accents, and considers punctuation characters as word separators.
+By default, FoxTrot searches only for whole words (i.e. whole strings of consecutive alphabetic and numeric characters) that match the words in your query.
+It ignores case and accents, and treats punctuation characters as word separators.

-More specifically, a word is defined as a sequence of consecutive characters that fall into the following Unicode categories: Letter (Lu, Ll, Lt, Lm, Lo) or Number (Nd, Nl, No).
-For example, the strings [H2O] or [ft²] are both single words, whereas [eco-friendly] is composed of two distinct words separated by some punctuation.
-In addition, any Symbol character (Sm, Sc, Sk, So), as well as any Chinese, Japanese or Korean Ideographic character, and any character whose Unicode codepoint is higher than U+10000 (e.g. emojis, many ancient or historical scripts, and some regional scripts that are still in use), is also considered by FoxTrot as a whole word (even when contiguous to other high codepoint, Ideographic, Symbol, Number or Letter characters).
+More specifically, a word (or a “textual entity”, to use a term with no linguistic meaning) is defined as a sequence of consecutive characters that fall into the following Unicode categories: Letter (Lu, Ll, Lt, Lm, Lo) or Number (Nd, Nl, No).
+For example, the strings [H2O] or [ft²] are both single words, whereas [eco-friendly] consists of two separate words separated by some punctuation.
+In addition, any Symbol character (Sm, Sc, Sk, So), as well as any Chinese, Japanese or Korean Ideographic character, and any character with a Unicode codepoint higher than U+10000 (e.g. emojis, many ancient or historical scripts, and some regional scripts that are still in use), is also considered by FoxTrot as a whole word (even when contiguous to other high codepoint, Ideographic, Symbol, Number or Letter characters).

 You may search for words starting, ending, or containing a substring by using the * wildcard as a prefix or suffix: [fox*], [*trot] and [*ox*] will all find the word [FoxTrot].

-In some cases, you may want to take case or accents into consideration (e.g. you don't want to find [us] when searching for [US], or to find [resume] when searching for [résumé]).
-You may also want to search for a sequence of words containing some punctuation or other non-alphanumerical characters (e.g. you don't want to find [Rh-] when searching for [Rh+]; or you don't want to find [Sagittarius A] when searching for [Sagittarius A*] - and you actually want to find the * character, and not interpret it as a wildcard; or you don't want to find the IP address [12.34.56.78] when searching for the phone number [12-34-56-78]).
+In some cases, you may want to consider capitalization or accents (e.g. you don't want to find [us] when searching for [US], or to find [resume] when searching for [résumé]).
+You may also want to search for a sequence of words that contains some punctuation or other non-alphanumeric characters (e.g. you don't want to find [Rh-] when you search for [Rh+]; or you don't want to find [Sagittarius A] when you search for [Sagittarius A*] - and you actually want to find the * character, and not interpret it as a wildcard; or you don't want to find the IP address [12.34.56.78] when you search for the phone number [12-34-56-78]).

 In these cases, use includes the exact string.
-However, there are some important restrictions that you should be aware of:
+However, there are some important limitations that you should be aware of:

 An alternative to includes the exact string is to use then apply advanced filter with contains the string.
-It does not have these restrictions, but is much slower.
+It does not have these limitations, but is much slower.
 For example:

 Another alternative is to use regular expressions; see below.